balogsun/SeunB-mentoring-docs/Week2/Capstone Project 1/Hotel_Booking.md

 - **Review Service**: Manages user reviews and ratings for hotels.
 - **Hotel Management Service**: Handles hotel listings, room details, and amenities.

-However, in our scenario, the services have been bundled to run together as a single bulk microservice due to deployment complexity and resource limitations.
+However, in this scenario, these services have been bundled together into a single deployment.

+Bundling microservices into a single deployment can simplify the process and reduce complexity, particularly in environments with limited resources.
+This approach lowers operational overhead, makes scaling easier, and can be advantageous when speed of delivery or resource constraints are key factors.
+While this method can be practical in certain situations, it is typically a temporary solution, with the goal of eventually transitioning to a fully decoupled microservices architecture as infrastructure and capabilities improve.

+### Writing the docker file:
+In the repo provided above, the code is written with javascript, so the Dockerfile would be written with a Node.js base image, specifying the necessary version, installing dependencies using npm, and setting up the environment to build and run the application.

-### Next, we will write a Dockerfile, test the code build, and upon successful build, insert the Dockerfile path into our proposed GitHub workflow
+### The intention is to write a Dockerfile, test the code build, and upon successful build, insert the Dockerfile path into our proposed GitHub workflow

 ## Dockerfile